soulrrrrr/soulrrrrr.github.io/content/_index.md

       text:
           I studied computer science at NYCU and NTU in Taiwan.
           I am currently an incoming graduate student at the University of Illinois at Urbana-Champaign (UIUC).
+          I love to share what I read to empower people.
   - block: markdown
     content:
       title: Me in 10 minutes